MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/subscriptions-and-billing/cancel-your-subscription.md

 If you added your own domain name to use with your subscription, you must remove the domain before you cancel your subscription.
 For more information, see [Remove a domain from Office 365](../get-help-with-domains/remove-a-domain.md).

 ::: moniker range="o365-worldwide"

+### Use the admin center (preview) to cancel your subscription

+The preview is available to all Microsoft 365 admins, you can opt in by selecting **Try the preview** toggle located at the top of the Home page.
+For more information, see [About Microsoft 365 admin center preview](../microsoft-365-admin-center-preview.md).

+1. In the admin center, go to the **Billing** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=842054" target="_blank">Products & services</a> page.

+2. Find the subscription that you want to cancel, under **Settings & Actions**, choose **Cancel subscription**.

+3. Review the important dates, provide feedback about why you are cancelling, then choose **Cancel subscription**.

+    Your subscription will now appear in a **Disabled** state, and will have reduced functionality until it is deleted.
+For more information about what you can expect when a paid Office 365 for business subscription is cancelled, see [What happens to my data and access when my Office 365 for business subscription ends?](what-if-my-subscription-expires.md)

+::: moniker-end

+::: moniker range="o365-worldwide"
 ### Use the old admin center to cancel your subscription
 ::: moniker-end